 Is it Rude to Put Your Baby Registry on the Baby Shower Invite?

 To put it bluntly, NO. The main purpose is to receive gifts for your baby!
 It’s also to prepare you best for baby, so that includes getting what you need and want vs. a bunch of random things.

 If you’re cloth diapering, 100% absolutely yes.
 Even if you’re not, yes.
 It gives your friends and family some direction as to which kind you want (i.e. non-toxic).

 Let’s Do This

-Check out the sample baby registry items below, then get the guide here.
+All you need to do is check out the awesome natural baby stuff below, then get the Baby Registry guide here.